3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 3. A home dental care routine

-Diet matters in combating dental disease.
-A well-balanced, healthy cat food will protect your cat’s whole health, giving it the ability to fight off diseases and aid in healing.
+Diet is an important factor in combating dental disease.
+A well-balanced, healthy cat food will protect your cat’s whole health, giving them the ability to fight off diseases and aid in healing.

 Some cat parents believe kibble or hard food will provide the abrasive action needed to clean teeth.
-This is not true.
-Most cats don’t chew their food, but swallow it whole.
+This isn’t true, unfortunately.
+Most cats don’t chew their food, but lap it up with their tongues and swallow it whole.
 Cat food manufacturers have developed many shapes of kibble to encourage a cat to bite or chew, but none clean the teeth adequately.

-“Keeping on top of their oral health is of primary importance.
+“Keeping on top of your cat’s oral health is of primary importance.
 The best way to do that is have your cat’s mouth evaluated by a veterinarian.
 If there is evidence of inflammation at the gum line, early intervention is key to a successful outcome.

-At the initial dental check up, your vet will do a physical exam of your cat’s mouth.
+After the initial cleaning, your vet will do a physical exam of your cat’s mouth.
 This gives them a window into the condition of the teeth and jaw.
 Here’s what they will look for:

 • Gingivitis or periodontal disease